-Note that throughout this section, clinical and/or clinical site shall be used to refer to any clinical/ residency/ practicum site for use by Mennonite College of Nursing students.
+Note that throughout this section, clinical and/or clinical site shall be used to refer to any clinical/residency/ practicum site for use by Mennonite College of Nursing students.

 All students entering their respective nursing programs are expected to comply with all health & safety requirements of the University, MCN, and the clinical site at all times.
 In addition to any University expectations, all students engaged in a clinical for credit are subject to any applicable policies and/or procedures of the clinical site, including immunizations and other requests.

 Upon admission, students receive a comprehensive list of health & safety compliance requirements that must be adhered to before nursing course registration.
-These include, but are not limited to the following: immunizations, blood titers, TB skin tests, influenza vaccination, N95 mask fit test, criminal background checks, and drug tests.
+These include, but are not limited to the following: immunizations, blood titers, TB skin tests, influenza vaccination, COVID-19 vaccination, N95 mask fit test, criminal background checks, and drug tests.

 Upon clinical assignment and throughout the semester as applicable, students are provided with any additional clinical site-specific requirements that are beyond those outlined upon admission.
-If clinical rotations require more than ISU/MCN, (e.g., require COVID-19 vaccination proof, weekly testing, N95 masks), students must meet the requirements of their clinical site by providing documentation as directed by the clinical site (i.e., directly to the site following their guidelines for compliance and/or through the College with an appropriate release).
+If clinical rotations require more than ISU and MCN, (e.g., require COVID-19 vaccination proof, weekly testing, N95 masks), students must meet the requirements of their clinical site by providing documentation as directed by the clinical site (i.e., directly to the site following their guidelines for compliance and/or through the College with an appropriate release).
 Students must comply with these requirements to receive an override to register or remain registered for clinical.
-Clinical site expectations are communicated to the College on a cyclical and occasionally urgent basis (e.g., COVID vaccination, COVID testing, Fit testing, etc.).
+Clinical site expectations are communicated to the College on a cyclical and occasionally urgent basis.
 These are then forwarded to the student for time-sensitive completion, which could include implementation at any point during the semester.

-The university must contractually verify with nursing clinical sites that the results of student immunization/other requirements are completed and do not prohibit their participation at the clinical site.
+The university must contractually verify with clinical sites that the results of student immunization/other requirements are completed and do not prohibit their participation at the clinical site.
 It is the clinical site's right to deny access to any student who does not provide proof of compliance and/or whose immunization/other declination is not compliant with the clinical sites' standards.
 Although student compliance is tracked by the College, clinical sites may require students to verify completion directly to them.
 Therefore, students must keep a copy of all immunization and other compliance records on hand in a secure file for easy access when enrolled in clinical courses.
-On occasion, a clinical site may request that the College release documentation verifying requirement completion directly to the clinical site, and this will only occur with written permission from the student to do so.